Who Ya Gonna Shawl? An MKAL!

 Those purchasing the pattern during the pre-sale period (see below) will receive a planning sheet with gauge and materials info.

-There will be **6 clues** for the mkal:
+There were **6 clues** for the mkal:

 What Am I Getting Myself Into?